AlbertoBasalo/aidd/generators/2-database-designer.instructions.md

    1. Formal requirements
    2. System architecture
    3. User stories
+   4. Scenarios
-   4. ER diagram
+   5. ER diagram
-2. Ask the user for a software component to generate its domain model.
+2. Ask the user for which software component (bounded context) to generate its domain model.
-   1. For that software component, list entities with descriptions, grouped by subdomain.
-   2. Generate one file for each software component.
-   3. Use the component name as the title for the file.
 3. Identify subdomains and list entities under each subdomain.
    1. Group entities based on their relationships and functionalities.
    2. Some entities may belong to multiple subdomains.